 PSY 316.
-Data Analysis for the Behavioral Sciences.
+Statistics for the Behavioral Sciences.
 3 hours.
 Sp.

 This course provides students with practical experience in the management and analysis of quantitative data as applied to the behavioral sciences.
 Students will learn how to perform descriptive and inferential statistics on data in SPSS.
-Prerequisite: PSY 210 General Psychology.
+Prerequisites: PSY 210 General Psychology and PSY 215 Introduction to Psychological Practice.
 Corequisite: PSY 311 Research Methods.